xyproto/wallutils/README.md

 ## Setting a wallpaper per monitor

 * Setting a wallpaper per monitor is not supported, yet.
-Currently, a wallpaper is set for all monitors.
+Right now, a wallpaper is set for all monitors.
+Pull requests are welcome.

 ## General info